apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Week 3 Injury Report: Seahawks vs. Dolphins**
+**Georgia election board requires ballots be hand-counted despite warning from key GOP state officials**

-You can read more about it [here](https://www.seahawks.com/news/week-3-injury-report-seahawks-vs-dolphins).
+You can read more about it [here](https://www.cnn.com/2024/09/20/politics/georgia-republican-election-rules-hand-count/index.html).

 ## Requirements
 - Python 3.8